Marina Fiesta Resort and Spa in the Heart of Cabo San Lucas

 Lobby Bar serves drinks from 3 p.m. to 10 p.m. daily.

 The Cielo Sky Bar is located on the fifth floor and open from 5 p.m. to 10 p.m.

 The Amura Spa at the Marina Fiesta Resort and Spa

 Located a floor below the lobby, the spa area offers a hydrotherapy circuit.
 From the redwood sauna to the steam room along the whirlpool and the cold plunge pool, guests are encouraged to arrive early and indulge before their treatment.

-The area offers ample space to relax and the therapists and spa attendants genuinely care for the guests.
+The area offers ample space to relax, and the therapists and spa attendants genuinely care for the guests.
 Throughout my time in the spa, they offered water and towels several times.

 For those celebrating or wanting an indulgent spa experience, take the free shuttle to its sister property, the Hacienda Encantada Resort and Residence for its Milagro Wellness Spa.
-Its facilty is much larger and offers a spectacular hydrotherapy pool.
+Its facility is much larger and offers a spectacular hydrotherapy pool.

 Activities for Kids at Marina Fiesta Resort and Spa